-Tax planning 101: If your tax bracket is expected to be lower in 2018, defer income and accelerate deductions in 2017.
+Tax planning 101: If your tax bracket is expected to be lower in 2020, defer income and accelerate deductions in 2019.
 If you expect to be in a higher bracket next year, do the opposite.
 If your income level will stay the same, paying taxes later is always better.
 Of course, this is an OVERLY SIMPLIFIED rule.
-With the uncertainty of a Trump tax policy, AMT tax traps, benefit phase-outs, etc., there is much to be considered.
-(Read my article on tax impact with Trump's victory.)
+With the new TCJA tax bill, AMT tax traps, benefit phase-outs, etc., there is much to be considered.

-The following are some simple ideas from Virtual CPA for You, your trusted online accounting and tax CPA.
+The following are some simple tax planning ideas from your San Francisco CPA, your trusted online accounting and tax advisor.
 It’s worth going through them.
 Sometimes by just considering using one or two of these ideas, you can cut a big chunk from your tax bill.

 •Pay 4th quarter estimated state taxes in December.

 •Pay property taxes early.

 •Donate earlier.
 Bunch two year's charitable donation in one year.

 If you has large medical bills but do not exceed 10% of your adjusted gross income( or you will not qualify for itemized deduction), an HSA account would be a great alternative.
 Even you do not have large medical expenses, If you are eligible for HSA, make a fully deductible contribution.
 Establish an HSA account that offers investment features.
 HSA is like a deductible ROTH account.
 Contributions are deductible.
 You can withdraw right away for eligible expenses or grow it tax-free. with 2019 $7000 deduction(family coverage), this can result in significant tax saving.